 João Araújo | Universidade Nova de Lisboa | |

-Johannes Brandstetter | Johannes Kepler University Linz | |
+Johannes Brandstetter | Microsoft Research | |

 Kevin Buzzard | Imperial College London | |